 INTRODUCTION

-Pineapples are a tropical source of vitamin C. They are also known for their sweet and tangy flavour; these fruits are a rich source of vitamins, antioxidants and digestive enzymes.
-Eating pineapples regularly can strengthen immunity, improve digestion, reduce inflammation and promote skin health.
-Whether eaten fresh, juiced, or blended into smoothies, pineapples offer a refreshing way to enhance overall health and wellbeing.
+Pineapples are a tropical source of vitamin C. They are also known for their sweet and tangy flavour.
+These fruits are a rich source of vitamins, antioxidants and digestive enzymes.
+Eating pineapples regularly can strengthen your immunity, improve digestion, reduce inflammation and promote skin health.
+Whether eaten fresh, juiced or blended into smoothies, pineapples offer a refreshing way to enhance overall health and wellbeing.
 Additionally, they are naturally low in calories and high in essential nutrients, making them a great choice for a healthy lifestyle.

 PINEAPPLES – A RICH SOURCE OF VITAMIN C